-Accordingly, the Exchange proposes to add this requirement to the Equities Price List and the Options Fee Schedule.
-Proposed paragraph (b)(2) to the Consolidated Audit Trail Funding Fees section of the Equities Price List and the Options Fee Schedule would state:
+Accordingly, the Exchange proposes to add this requirement to the Exchange's fee schedule.
+Proposed paragraph (b)(2) of the fee schedule would state:

 Each CAT Executing Broker shall pay the CAT fees required pursuant to paragraph (a) within thirty days after receipt of an invoice or other notice indicating payment is due (unless a longer payment period is otherwise indicated).
 If a CAT Executing Broker fails to pay any such CAT fee when due, such CAT Executing Broker shall pay interest on the outstanding balance from such due date until such fee is paid at a per annum rate equal to the lesser of (i) the Prime Rate plus 300 basis points, or (ii) the maximum rate permitted by applicable law.